-The introductory course to research, its methodology, and evaluation provides the knowledge and skills necessary to understand and interpret educational and fieldrelated research, and to apply it to the solution of problems.
+The introductory course to research, its methodology, and evaluation provides the knowledge and skills necessary to understand and interpret educational and field-related research, and to apply it to the solution of problems.
 This course introduces students to (a) various types of information including the major journals within the student's discipline; (b) the identification and specification of problems; (c) historical, descriptive, analytical and experimental methods; (d) statistics; (e) the nature of proof; (f) the implementation of research procedures including ethnographic research; and (g) the interpretation and presentation of the results.
 This course is required in every Master of Science in Education degree program.
-Note: This course must be taken within the first 12 credit hours of course work.

-EDU 5999 PROJECT OR THESIS: CHILDHOOD EDUCATION (3)
+PROJECT OR THESIS: CHILDHOOD EDUCATION (3)

 As one of the capstone options for students who intend to earn a degree of Master of Science in Education, matriculated students with a B average or better may elect to undertake the project/thesis after completing 27 credits of course work.
 The project/thesis must be completed within two years from the time of registration and within the seven-year time limit of program completion.
 The project/thesis is designed and carried out under the supervision of a full-time faculty project/thesis advisor who serves as the first reader.
 Another faculty member serves as a second reader.
-Guidelines for the project/ thesis are available from the Office of Continuing Education and Graduate Studies.
+Guidelines for the project/thesis are available from the Office of Continuing Education and Graduate Studies.
 Prerequisites: EDU 5900, 27 credit hours of course work completed.